 Six florets give you a day's worth of vitamin-C and 20 percent of your beta-carotene.

-Bonus: Broccoli is rich in a number of polysyllabic compounds that seem to have anticancer properties.
+Broccoli is rich in many polysyllabic compounds that seem to have anticancer properties.

 Eat all you can stand.